MKuranowski/Impuls/readme.md

 ### Building wheels

-Zig has been choses for its excellent cross-compilation support.
+Zig has been chosen for its excellent cross-compilation support.
 Thanks to this, building all wheels for a release does not require tools like [cibuildwheel](https://github.com/pypa/cibuildwheel), virtual machines, or even any containers.
 As long as Zig is installed, all wheels can be build on that machine.